New Zealand defence review calls for more money to meet great power rivalry, climate change risks

-The inaugural security strategy underscores how China's rise is upending old norms and behaviours even 9,000 kilometres (5,592 miles) away in Wellington.
+The inaugural security strategy underscores how China's rise is upending old norms and behaviours even 9,000 kilometers (5,592 miles) away in Wellington.

 "An increasingly powerful China is using all its instruments of national power in ways that can pose challenges to existing international rules and norms," read one policy document.